Deccan Plateau: Culture

 Sari worn by women in the region.

 As defined by Ministry of Culture of the Government of India to promote and preserve the cultural heritage, the region falls under the purview of West and South Zone Cultural Centers.
 The women traditionally wear a sari, a garment that consists of a drape varying from 5 yd to 9 yd in length and 2 ft to 4 ft in breadth that is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff, as according to Indian philosophy, the navel is considered as the source of life and creativity.
 The men wear a dhoti, a 4.5 m long, white rectangular piece of non-stitched cloth often bordered in brightly coloured stripes.
 It is usually wrapped around the waist and the legs and knotted at the waist.
 A colourful lungi with typical batik patterns is the most common form of male attire in the countryside.
 People in urban areas generally wear tailored clothing, and western dress is popular.
 Western-style school uniforms are worn by both boys and girls in schools, even in rural areas.

 The region has a rich cuisine involving both traditional non-vegetarian and vegetarian dishes.
 The traditional way of eating a meal involves eating food served on a banana leaf using the right hand.
 Rice is the staple food in meals of the region.
 Bhakri made of millets and roti or chapathi made of wheat served with dal are popular in the north and western parts of the region.
 Idli and dosa served with sambar and chutney for breakfast and rice served with sambar and rasam for lunch are popular in the eastern and southern parts of the region.
 Hyderabadi cuisine is popular for its biryani.

 Dravidian (left), Vesara (center), and Nagara architecture.

 The region is home to various music and dance forms such as Kuchipudi, Lavani, Yakshagana, and Bharatanatyam.
-There are three distinct styles of rock architecture, the Dravidian style of Tamil Nadu, Andhra Pradesh, the Vesara style of Karnataka, Telangana, and the Nagara style of Maharashtra.
+There are three distinct styles of Hindu Temple architecture, the Dravidian style of Tamil Nadu, Andhra Pradesh, the Vesara style of Karnataka, Telangana, and the Nagara style of Maharashtra.
 In Dravidian architecture, the temples considered of large gate-pyramids or Gopurams in quadrangular enclosures that surround the temple with large pillared halls.
 Vimanam are similar structures built over the garbhagriha or inner sanctum of the temple but are usually smaller than the gopurams in the Dravidian architecture.
 In the Nagara style, the temples had one or more shikharas, which are towers similar to the vimanas.
 The Vesara style is a hybrid of both these architectural styles.